nanobox-io/tag/README.md

 ifconfig eth0:0 down
 ```

 You install these three scripts in some sane location on the 3 nodes in the nginx cluster, lets say `/var/db/tag/scripts/ip`, and update the config so that Tag knows everything it needs to keep the FooBar co. api online for the widgeteers (the customers who purchase widgets).
-Here is what the updated config looks like you clever config writter:
+Here is what the updated config looks like you clever config writer:

 ```bash
 tag -server -config-json '